 Changes in our itinerary, accommodations and transportation schedules may occur.
 A flexible attitude and a sense of humor are essential.

-If you do not fly on the group flights, you are responsible for all flight arrangements and transportation (including airport transfers) to join the group.
+Airfare to Santiago, Chile and on to Easter Island and back is not included in the cost of the tour and you are responsible for all flight arrangements to join the group.
+If you arrive or depart on a date other that the scheduled arrival/departure days, you are responsible for the airport/hotel/airport transfers and any other services you request.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.

 Private Tours of Archaeological Sites